Detroit Tigers minor league players: Josue Briceño

 Josue David Briceño (born September 23, 2004) is a Venezuelan professional baseball first baseman and catcher in the Detroit Tigers organization.

 Briceño signed with the Detroit Tigers as an international free agent in 2022.
 He made his professional debut that season with the Dominican Summer League Tigers.
 He played 2023 with the Florida Complex League Tigers and Lakeland Tigers.

 Briceño returned to Lakeland in 2024 and played in only 40 games due to injury.
 After the season, he played in the Arizona Fall League.
 He was named the Fall Leagues Joe Black Award MVP after becoming the first player in league history to hit for a Triple Crown.

 Briceño was selected (alongside Kevin McGonigle and Max Clark) to represent the Tigers at the 2025 All-Star Futures Game at Truist Park.
 On July 7, 2025, it was announced that the trio had been promoted to the Double-A Erie SeaWolves.

+On March 5, 2026, it was announced that Briceño would miss multiple months after undergoing surgery to repair a torn tendon in his right wrist.